spiritLHLS/proxylite-one-click-command-installation/README.md

 The proxylite is an option that allows users to earn money by sharing your traffic.

+** This platform has problems, some traffic to send spam, so this project weighs itself, the benefits is low and risk is extremely high!
+Never use on production machines (best not even touch)! **

 You'll receive

 4512 К (corporate) - about 45.12RUB - 0.64USD